salesforce/matchbox/README.md

 that means that a particular feature of an operation could be supported but isn't yet.

-Matchbox is developed on Python 3.6 and PyTorch master (i.e., what will soon be released as version 0.4).
+Matchbox is developed on Python 3.6 and PyTorch 0.4.
 It contains compatibility code that is intended to support PyTorch 0.3, but not all features will work.
-Matchbox also requires `gast`, `astor` and `six`.
+Matchbox also requires `gast`, `astor`, and `six`.
 Python 2 support is not an immediate priority but we would welcome a PR.

 ## Getting started
 The first step to using Matchbox is to replace your import of